Efficient Characterization of Quantum Evolutions via a Recommender System: Introduction

-Recently there has been a substantial progress in using machine learning for quantum information problems.
-Examples include applications in quantum tomography \cite{torlai2018neural, PhysRevA.96.062327}, quantum error correction \cite{PhysRevLett.119.030501}, quantum control \cite{august2017using}, understanding quantum phase transitions \cite{carrasquilla2017machine,PhysRevB.100.045129}, and studying quantum-many-body problems \cite{carleo2017solving, gao2017efficient}.
+The recent spurt of machine learning applications for quantum information tasks includes its usage in quantum tomography \cite{torlai2018neural, PhysRevA.96.062327}, quantum error correction \cite{PhysRevLett.119.030501}, quantum control \cite{PhysRevA.95.012335}, understanding quantum phase transitions \cite{carrasquilla2017machine,PhysRevB.100.045129}, and studying quantum-many-body problems \cite{doi:10.1126/science.aag2302, gao2017efficient}.
 It has been shown recently that machine learning techniques can work as state classifiers too.
-Sirui Lu and co-workers have showed the separability criteria of entangled state using convex hull approximation and supervised learning \cite{lu2018separability}.
-Y. C. Ma and M. H. Yung showed that it is possible to classify the separable and entangled states using artificial neural networks \cite{ma2018transforming}.
-The work has been further extended to experimental data \cite{gao2018experimental} and later has been applied to simultaneous learning of multiple nonclassical correlations as well \cite{yang2019experimental}.
-Valeria Cimini and co-workers proposed an artificial neural network to calculate the negativity of Wigner function for multi-mode quantum states \cite{cimini2020neural}.
-There has also been a recent work to find the connection of geometric and entropy discord using machine learning \cite{li2019machine}.
+Sirui Lu and co-workers have shown the separability criteria of entangled state using convex hull approximation and supervised learning \cite{PhysRevA.83.012327}.
+Ma and Yung showed that it is possible to classify the separable and entangled states using artificial neural networks \cite{ma2018transforming}.
+The work has been further extended to experimental data \cite{PhysRevLett.120.240501} and later has been applied to simultaneous learning of multiple nonclassical correlations as well \cite{PhysRevLett.123.190401}.
+Valeria Cimini and co-workers proposed an artificial neural network to calculate the negativity of the Wigner function for multi-mode quantum states \cite{PhysRevLett.125.160504}.
+The connection between geometric and entropy discord has also been explored using machine learning \cite{Li_2019}.